jconorgrogan/Informational-Constructivism/README.md

 # A Foundational Theory of Reality as Timeless, Structured Information

-**A Framework for Deriving Reality from First Principles of Information Processing under Resource Constraints**

 **TLDR: Reality as the closure of distinction**

 0. **Distinction (δ) is logically inescapable.**